 Spinal cord injury without evidence of radiologic abnormality (SCIWORA) is related to direct spinal cord traction, spinal cord impingement, spinal cord concussion, and vascular injury.
 This type of injury occurs almost exclusively in children and often occurs in the cervical spine.
 In spinal cord injury without evidence of radiologic abnormality, the patient has neurologic findings suggestive of spinal cord injury (eg, paresthesias, weakness) but normal anatomic alignment, and no bone abnormalities are seen on imaging studies (plain x-rays, CT, and/or MRI).

-Children immobilized by SCIWORA or other spinal cord injuries are at risk for complications due to immobility, including decubitus ulcers Pressure Ulcers Pressure ulcers are areas of necrosis and ulceration where soft tissues are compressed between bony prominences and external hard surfaces.
-They are caused by unrelieved mechanical pressure... read more , thromboembolic complications, atelectasis Atelectasis Atelectasis is collapse of lung tissue with loss of volume.
+Children immobilized by SCIWORA or other spinal cord injuries are at risk for complications due to immobility, including decubitus ulcers Pressure Injuries Pressure injuries are areas of necrosis and often ulceration (also called pressure ulcers) where soft tissues are compressed between bony prominences and external hard surfaces.
+They are caused... read more , thromboembolic complications, atelectasis Atelectasis Atelectasis is collapse of lung tissue with loss of volume.
 Patients may have dyspnea or respiratory failure if atelectasis is extensive.
 They may also develop pneumonia.
 Atelectasis is usually... read more and pneumonia Overview of Pneumonia Pneumonia is acute inflammation of the lungs caused by infection.
 Initial diagnosis is usually based on chest x-ray and clinical findings.
 Causes, symptoms, treatment, preventive measures, and... read more , hypertensive autonomic dysreflexia, and complications due to neurogenic bladder Symptoms and Signs Neurogenic bladder is bladder dysfunction (flaccid or spastic) caused by neurologic damage.
-Symptoms can include overflow incontinence, frequency, urgency, urge incontinence, and retention.... read more , including lower or upper urinary traction infection Introduction to Urinary Tract Infections (UTIs) Urinary tract infections (UTIs) can be divided into upper tract infections, which involve the kidneys (pyelonephritis), and lower tract infections, which involve the bladder (cystitis), urethra... read more (secondary to a chronic indwelling catheter), ureteral calculi Urinary Calculi Urinary calculi are solid particles in the urinary system.
+Symptoms can include overflow incontinence, frequency, urgency, urge incontinence, and retention.... read more , including lower or upper urinary tract infection Introduction to Urinary Tract Infections (UTIs) Urinary tract infections (UTIs) can be divided into upper tract infections, which involve the kidneys ( pyelonephritis), and lower tract infections, which involve the bladder ( cystitis), urethra... read more (secondary to a chronic indwelling catheter), ureteral calculi Urinary Calculi Urinary calculi are solid particles in the urinary system.
 They may cause pain, nausea, vomiting, hematuria, and, possibly, chills and fever due to secondary infection.
 Diagnosis is based on... read more , vesicourethral reflux Vesicoureteral Reflux (VUR) Vesicoureteral reflux is retrograde passage of urine from the bladder back into the ureter and sometimes also into the renal collecting system, depending on severity.
 Reflux predisposes to urinary... read more , and ultimately chronic kidney disease Chronic Kidney Disease Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
 Symptoms develop slowly and in advanced stages include anorexia, nausea, vomiting, stomatitis, dysgeusia... read more .